Alerts and Action Sheets

 Avoid including more than four buttons in an action sheet.
 When there are fewer buttons onscreen, it’s easier for people to view all their options at once.
 Because one of the buttons must cancel the action, it’s best to give people no more than three additional choices.

 Always include a Cancel button in a side-by-side alert or action sheet.
 People should always have a way to dismiss these views without taking further action.
 Although you can use a custom title in place of Cancel, the button should use the cancel style.

 For developer guidance, see WKAlertAction.

-Keep titles short enough to display on a single line, if possible.
-A long title is difficult to read quickly and might be truncated or require scrolling.
-Short titles are easier to read and leave more room for a message and action buttons.
+Aim to keep titles short enough to display on a single line.
+A long title is difficult to read quickly and might get truncated or require people to scroll.
+Short titles are easier to read and leave more room for a message and buttons.

 |Sentence fragment or single sentence that's not a question||Title-style capitalization and no ending punctuation|

 |Single sentence that's a question||Sentence-style capitalization and an ending question mark|

 |Two or more sentences||Sentence-style capitalization and appropriate ending punctuation for each sentence|